AstarNetwork/astar-docs/docs/use/how-to-guides/layer-1/dapp-staking/for-stakers/manage-dApp-Staking.md

 The unlocking panel is where you can see the progress of unlocking and withdrawing.
 For the runtime logic, when unlocking, you don’t unlock from a specific dApp but unlock as `Chunks`.
 First pending unlocking gives Chunk 1, second pending unlocking gives Chunk 2 etc.

 After you have unstaked and when those ERAs pass, you will be able to withdraw.
-More information about [Unlocking](/docs/use/how-to-guides/layer-1/dapp-staking/for-stakers/unstaking/).
+More information about [Unlocking](/docs/use/how-to-guides/layer-1/dapp-staking/for-stakers/unstaking.md#overview).
-The unlocking period lenghts can be consulted [here](/docs/learn/dapp-staking/#parameters).
+The unlocking period lengths can be consulted [here](/docs/learn/dapp-staking/#parameters).

 - **Remaining days:** The number of days or `Eras` you have to wait before you can withdraw your tokens;
 - **Available to withdraw:** Unlock your tokens and make them `transferable`;